0x4447/0x4447-cli-node-tomato/README.md

 This project was designed to allow you to make it your own - thanks to it simplicity.
 Once forked you just have to change the content of the `source` folder, and you have your own easy to use template up and running when you need it.

-# Why This Name?

-Why not?
-We had to call it something.
-And once you see it, you're not going to forget it. 😃

 # The End

 If you enjoyed this article/project, please consider giving it a 🌟.
 And check out our [0x4447 GitHub account](https://github.com/0x4447), where we have additional articles and tools that you might find interesting.

 # For Hire 👨‍💻 👩‍💻

-If you'd like us to help you with something, please feel free to say hello@0x4447.email, and share what's on your mind.
+If you'd like us to help you with something, please feel free to say [hello@0x4447.email](hello@0x4447.email), and share what's on your mind.
 We'll take a look, and try our best to help you.
 Or visit our website at: [0x4447.com](https://0x4447.com).